wavybaby5280/js-genai_wavy/api-report/genai-web.api.md

 // @public (undocumented)
 export type ContentListUnion = ContentUnion[] | ContentUnion;

-// Warning: (ae-internal-missing-underscore) The name "contentToMldev" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function contentToMldev(apiClient: ApiClient, fromObject: types.Content): Record<string, unknown>;

-// Warning: (ae-internal-missing-underscore) The name "contentToVertex" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function contentToVertex(apiClient: ApiClient, fromObject: types.Content): Record<string, unknown>;

 // @public (undocumented)
 export type ContentUnion = Content | PartUnion[] | PartUnion;